 - 2 Quarts fresh cold water

-- In a medium sized stock pot, combine 2 quarts of fresh water and 1 Cup of granulated white sugar.
+- In a medium sized stock pot heat 2 quarts of fresh water over medium high heat.

 - Remove the tea bags and gently squeeze to remove any remaining tea.
+Use care not to tear the tea bags.
 Discard tea bags.